 Just to make sure we’re clear, I’m being sarcastic.
 There are many other ways to have sex.
 Vagina-owners often need or strongly prefer external stimulation for maximum pleasure.
 Most of the sex between vaginal owners does not involve strap on dildos.

 Q: How can someone who is gay be respectful of the LGBTQ+ community?

 - Don’t automatically assume people are straight and cisgender.

 - Use gender-neutral words (e.g. they, them, folks, partners) for groups and people and their partners whose gender and orientation you don’t know.

-- Listen to LGBTQ folks.
+- Listen to LGBTQ people.

-- Donate to LGBTQ organizations.
+- Donate to LGBTQ-related organizations

 - Be sensitive about how much work you’re asking your LGBTQ friends to do for your education and enlightenment.

-about the science of healthy hookups.
+Learn more about healthy hookups.